jadecobra/python_tdd_exercises/source/person factory.rst

            return None
        ...

-  the terminal updates to show a :doc:`TypeError` since our ``person.factory`` function signature does not allow arguments to be passed to it.
+  the terminal updates to show a :doc:`TypeError` since the ``person.factory`` function signature does not allow arguments to be passed to it.

-* we update our list of exceptions encountered
+* I update the list of exceptions encountered

   .. code-block:: python